ML-AI-Community/ml-ai/fake-news-detection/README.md

       bibsource = {dblp computer science bibliography, https://dblp.org}
 }

-Approach from the Paper:
+### Approach from the Paper:

 ![Screenshot](fake-news-prediction-cnn.png)

-After reading this research paper and they author has approached the problem motivated us to changing our objective of this project to help people approach a text multi class classification problem.
+_After reading this research paper and the way author has approached the problem motivated us to changing our objective of this project to help people approach a text multi class classification problem._

 After a lot of brainstorm and great articles on internet, we reached to step wise mind map.